Airlines push new booking platform, IT firms wary

 But not everyone was happy.

-Some travel information technology companies, such as Sabre Holdings and Travelport, make their money from contracts linking airlines and agents via global distribution systems heavily reliant on the old technology.
+Travel information technology companies such as Amadeus IT Group make their money from contracts linking airlines and agents via global distribution systems heavily reliant on the old technology.

 “To be completely clear, we have said that we cannot fully support resolution 787, which is effectively NDC in its current form,” said Ben Hunt, a spokesman for Amadeus.

+Fellow travel technology firms Sabre Holdings and Travelport were also unhappy with IATA’s proposals.

-He said Amadeus had submitted concerns about NDC to U.S. transport authorities and was cautiously optimistic that IATA’s resolution heralded a more collaborative approach.
+Hunt said Amadeus had submitted concerns about NDC to U.S. transport authorities regarding privacy and data ownership and was “cautiously optimistic” about reaching an accord with IATA.

-(Reporting by Samantha Lee, Wendell Roelf and Tim Hepher; Editing by Tom Pfeiffer and Erica Billingham)

-This story was refiled to correct Amadeus comment in the last paragraph and its stance on the new standard in paragraphs 12, 13